thybag/Story-Card/readme.md

 # Story Card

 A highly customisable interactive Story Card dashboard.
 Uses the [Flight](http://flightphp.com/) PHP micro-framework and [jQuery](http://jquery.com/) for all the heavy(ish) lifting.
-Authenticates over LDAP and currently works with Sharepoint as a data source - more data sources and authentication methods soon!
+Authenticates over LDAP and currently works with Sharepoint and MySQL as a data sources - more data sources and authentication methods soon!

 ## SharePoint Installation